-Publishing BPO in Philippines: Need to create differentiators
+Publishing IT-BPO in the Philippines: Need to create differentiators

 Over the last few years, the Philippines has been increasingly gaining traction as an offshoring destination, especially in niches like call centers, medical transcription, animation, publishing and legal services.